Onion Ring Caprese Salad

 If you get to give these tasty stacks a try, leave a comment and let me know how you liked this variation on caprese salad!

-- About 13.5 ounces of frozen onion rings
+- 14 ounces frozen onion rings

-- 8 ounces of fresh (buffalo style) mozzarella
+- 8 ounces of fresh mozzarella buffalo style

 - 1 ounce of fresh basil

-- 3 ripe, flavorful tomatoes
+- 3 ripe flavorful tomatoes

 - 3/4 cup of balsamic vinegar

-- Extra virgin olive oil, to garnish
+- Extra virgin olive oil to garnish

 - Preheat the oven according to the frozen onion ring package directions, and line a baking sheet with parchment paper or foil.
 Once the oven is preheated, place the frozen onion rings on the baking sheet and bake according to package directions.